 If yoga is something that you love, check out Nectar Yoga.
 While this is a yoga retreat centre / B & B they also offer community yoga classes at times and offer day treatments and tarot card readings in a tranquil and picturesque setting.

 Or perhaps you’re looking to get out onto the water for the afternoon, sea kayaking is the perfect way to do just that.

 Kayaks can be rented at a shop right on the pier by the ferry terminal and they even offer paddleboards as well to get a whole new perspective of the island from the water.

 Less than 120km east of Vancouver is Chilliwack, an often-overlooked city but one perfect for a one day trip from Vancouver.

 Driving is your quickest option and gives you more freedom once you reach the city.
 But Greyhound buses do operate from Vancouver to Chilliwack daily as well.

-Surrounded by stunning mountain ranges and provincial parks there are tons of outdoor activities to enjoy.
+Surrounded by stunning mountain ranges and the Chilliwack Lake Provincial Park and more, there are tons of outdoor activities to enjoy.

 Museums and cultural centres are at your disposal to really get an understanding of the city and how it came to be.

 Not to mention the always-growing food and craft beer scene is some of the best in the province too.